paulerlic/medical-marijuana-group/README.md

 * Draft machine learning model is connected to the provisional database

 ### Technology Architect – Ashley Mayes
-Help decide which technologies will be used for each step of the project.
+Help decide which technologies will be used for each step of the project as follows:
 #### Technologies Used
 ##### Data Cleaning and Analysis
 Excel and Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 ##### Database Storage
-PostgreSQL is the database we intend to use
+PostgreSQL is the database we intend to use.
 ##### Machine Learning
 [SciKitLearn is the ML library we'll be using to create a clustering algorithm.
 Our training and testing setup is ___.
 Extra ML verbiage here such as adding Python, Google Colab and Jupyter Notebook]
 ##### Dashboard